 - Heat a griddle or large skillet over medium heat.
 Brush the surface with extra butter and scoop about ¼ cup of the batter onto the skillet.
 Gently spread into a 4-inch circle and sprinkle with blueberries.
 When the bubbles on top pop and stay open flip the pancakes and cook about 2 min more.
 Repeat for all pancakes.

 - Keep pancakes hot in a warm oven if needed and serve with more blueberries and Ginger Butter Syrup.

 Buttery Ginger Syrup

-- In a small saucepan over medium-high heat stir together ¾ cups maple syrup, ½ tsp fresh grated ginger and 1 tbsp I Can’t Believe It’s Not Butter.
+- In a small saucepan over medium-high heat stir together the maple syrup, fresh grated ginger and butter.
 Stir until mixture is simmering, remove from heat.